lhovon/how2sde/README.md

 On mac, which is closer to unix than windows, you can use the built-in terminal, but I don't know how to get a C environment running (maybe gcc is available out of the box?), else use VirtualBox.

 ## Shell 101

 First, you'll need to learn how to use a terminal.
-Do (at least) the [Command Line tutorial](https://linuxjourney.com/lesson/the-shell) followed by the [Text-Fu tutorial](https://linuxjourney.com/lesson/stdout-standard-out-redirect), [Advanced Text-Fu](https://linuxjourney.com/lesson/regular-expressions-regex), [Processes] (https://linuxjourney.com/lesson/monitor-processes-ps-command), [Permissions](https://linuxjourney.com/lesson/file-permissions) - for this one you just need to know how to make a script you wrote executable (`chmod 755`).
+Do (at least) the [Command Line tutorial](https://linuxjourney.com/lesson/the-shell) followed by the [Text-Fu tutorial](https://linuxjourney.com/lesson/stdout-standard-out-redirect), [Advanced Text-Fu](https://linuxjourney.com/lesson/regular-expressions-regex), [Processes] (https://linuxjourney.com/lesson/monitor-processes-ps-command), [Permissions](https://linuxjourney.com/lesson/file-permissions).

-After this you should know how to move around, create, read, edit, delete files, know what stdin/stdout/stderr are, how to pipe together different programs (let me know if not covered), what `.`, `..`, `/`, `~`, `|`, `grep` are and more.
+After this you should know how to move around, create, read, edit, delete files, know what stdin/stdout/stderr are, how to pipe together different programs, what `.`, `..`, `/`, `~`, `|`, `grep` are and more.
 Realize that `echo`, `ls`, `cp`, `grep`, `vim`, `cat`, etc. (though not `cd`) are [all programs](https://stackoverflow.com/questions/11528267/how-do-i-read-the-source-code-of-shell-commands) (generally written in C, but could be anything) that you are invoking from bash (they should be in `/usr/bin`).
 They are part of the POSIX standard and you can see their source code online here: https://github.com/coreutils/coreutils/tree/master/src.
 You should also know what what the man pages are and how to get help about commands from the temrinal directly.

 Additional:
-- Readup on the standard directory structure: https://www.theochem.ru.nl/~pwormer/Knowino/knowino.org/wiki/Unix_directory_structure.html
+- Readup on the standard UNIX directory structure: https://www.theochem.ru.nl/~pwormer/Knowino/knowino.org/wiki/Unix_directory_structure.html
 - Fun fact: the equivalent of deleting system32 for linux is `sudo rm -rf /`.